 Separation into control and data (or forwarding) planes is already a feature of mobile networks, and of SDN, and also of the internal structure of most network switches.

 Thus Flexilink flows make explicit, and easier to implement and to control, a feature that is in practice also present in IP networks.
-The control plane is assumed to be implemented in software running on CPUs, while the data plane is assumed to be implemented in hardware (or “logic”; FPGA for prototyping, SoC for production).
-This division of labour allows switches to be more energy-efficient than if they had to include a processor fast enough to examine every packet.
+The control plane is assumed to be implemented in software running on CPUs, while the forwarding plane is assumed to be implemented in hardware (or “logic”; FPGA for prototyping, SoC for production).
+This division of labour allows switches to be more energy-efficient than if they had to include a processor fast enough to examine every packet, especially as line speeds increase.

 In the control plane, each flow has an identifier which (unlike an ATM call reference) is the same everywhere in the network.
 This makes it easy to detect routing loops, rendering protocols such as Spanning Tree unnecessary.